Nath5/frogoracletradingdocs/docs/examples.md

 ![image](_media/ex_3.png ':size=100%')

 > **MDRX - 2023/01/16:** Look how cleanly MDRX followed the levels on this trade.
-> - At open it fell and found support at $9.00 a mental leve (1).
+> - At open it fell and found support at $9.00 a mental level (1).
 > - It then bounced and began to consolidate between the PDL and PDC (2).
 > - Breaking out of this range it continued up until it found resistance at 9.40 a volume and price resistance levels (3).
-> - Clearing this level if finally found it’s peak at 9.50 (4) another mental level.
+> - Clearing this level it finally found it’s peak at 9.50 (4) another mental level.
 > - Afterward you can see how the 9.40 level was tested once as support and then resistance (5).

 ![image](_media/ex_4.png ':size=100%')